 The Pet Partner Online Handler Training course is $70.00

-The evaluation fee is $30.00 for new certifications only - recertifications are free.
+The evaluation fee is $35.00 for both new certifications and recertifications.

 Once your pet has passed the evaluation, the fee payable to the Pet Partners organizaion to complete the certification is $95.00